-A.2.7 Future of FrontRunner Report
+1A.2.8 Future of FrontRunner Report

 In 2018, UTA conducted a study that looked at the long-range needs of its FrontRunner commuter rail service (UTA 2018).
 The study evaluated several improvement and expansion scenarios.
 The scenarios ranged from "low investment" to "high investment" and modeled ridership outcomes.
 Investments include station and platform improvements, additional track, double track, electrification of operations, higher speeds, and more.
 The High Investment with Infill Stations scenario showed the highest projected ridership.
 The High Investment Scenario with Infill Stations includes additional infrastructure to expand service and increase reliability, electric infrastructure improvements, further extensions to the north and south, and additional stations.
 Elements of this scenario are listed in the RTP and include the electric infrastructure and double track.
+Future projects in the RTP were included in the no-action scenario for this EIS.
+The RTP includes a planned FrontRunner Doubletrack project (T-D-1/T-S-1).

-A.2.8 U.S. 89 Farmington to I-84 State Environmental Study
+1A.2.9 U.S. 89 Farmington to I-84 State Environmental Study